 from very ancient times, as Lords of the manor of Sotherton, some say before the

 in 1066.
 This

 name was derived from the term "the southern" meaning "from the south" and from the Middle English word "sothern."
 Perhaps Chaucer in his famous Canterbury Tales sums up this surname best "But trusteth wel, I am a sothern man."

-This web page shows only a small excerpt of our Suther research.Another 262 words (19 lines of text) covering the year 1296 is included under the topic Early Suther History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Suther research.Another 77 words (6 lines of text) covering the years 1296, 1584, 1660, 1746, 1660, 1676, 1678 and 1682 are included under the topic Early Suther History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Suther Notables in all our PDF Extended History products and printed products wherever possible.
+, and was doubtless connected with...
+Another 27 words (2 lines of text) are included under the topic Early Suther Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Isaac Southern who settled in Barbados in 1661; James Southern settled in Virginia in 1635; John in 1620; Leonard in 1670.